Breakfast

 Instructions

-• In a bowl mix sugar, egg, yogurt, oil, milk, and vanilla and whisk until well combined
+• In a separate bowl, add the sugar, oil, milk, yogurt, egg and vanilla and whisk until smooth.

-• Bake for about 30 minutes on an upper-middle rack in your oven until a knife inserted into the center of a muffin comes out clean.
+• Bake for about 30 minutes or until a toothpick inserted in the middle comes out clean.

-• Let cool in the muffin tin for about 10 minutes before removing from the pan.
+• Allow to cool for about 10 minutes before removing them from the pan.

-• Store any leftover muffins in an airtight container at room temperature for up to 3 days, or freeze for up to 2 months.
-Reheat the muffins in a warm oven (300°F/150°C) or microwave briefly.
+• Enjoy with a cup of coffee!
+Store any leftover muffins in an airtight container at room temperature for up to 3 days.

 guest